rosano/kommit/os-app/open-guide/text.en.md

 If your device has a physical keyboard, streamline your responses with [shortcuts](#shortcuts).

-Don't be afraid of the *This session* button, it basically strengthens your memory.

 You can try [mneumonics and other memory tricks](https://en.wikipedia.org/wiki/Moonwalking_with_Einstein) to help remember – usually the more personal it is, the better.

 # Card browser